blendman/Age3D/README.md

 Please consult with the licenses in the appropriate READMEs.

-The project is free (not open-source for the moment, probably in the futur) : you can use it, copy it, change it (GUI) and distribute it freely.
+The project is free and open-source : you can use it, copy it, change it (GUI) and distribute it freely.
-You can't : sell it, made another software with it and sell it, tell that you have made it ^^.
+You can't : sell it, made another software with it and sell it, tell that you have made it ^^, use it for learning IA (or in any IA utilisation).